10 Rustic Log Cabins That Will Make You Want To Sell Up Today

-The square logs with thick caulking, adds a rustic charm to the property, and the outdoor covered porch area provides a perfect space to sit and reflect.
+The square logs with thick caulking add a rustic charm to the property, and the outdoor covered porch area provides a perfect space to sit and reflect.

 So there you have it – Our Top Ten Rustic Log Cabins!

-Our favourite, is a close call between the simple cabin on wheels which would allow you to see the world from the comfort of your own home, and the luxurious cabin in Montana.
+Our favorite is a close call between the simple cabin on wheels which would allow you to see the world from the comfort of your own home and the luxurious cabin in Montana.

 We hope you enjoyed this roundup, has it made you think about starting a new simplistic, back to nature life?
 Let us know below.